qixuchen/Robust_Interact/Code/Var_Experiments/README.md

 which is the ground truth of the top-5 points.

-2, Return a set of points with size at most *k* which contains the best point (instead of only returning the best point)
+Part 2: Return a set of points with size at most *k* which contains the best point (instead of only returning the best point)

     ---------------------------------------------------------
     |        Alg (contain best) |      num_ques |        -- |
     |               Return size |            -- |   ret_size|
     ---------------------------------------------------------

-3, Return the top-*k* points (instead of only returning the best point)
+Part 3: Return the top-*k* points (instead of only returning the best point)

     ---------------------------------------------------------
     |                    Alg (topk) |  num_ques |        -- |